-The Ministry of Corporate Affairs constituted an expert committee on December 2, 2004 to advise the government on proposed revisions to the Companies Act, 1956, which submitted its' report in May 2005.
-The objective of this exercise was to have a simplified compact law that will be able to address the changes taking place in the national and international scenario, enable adoption of internationally accepted best practices as well as provide adequate flexibility for timely evolution of new arrangements in response to the requirements of ever- changing business models.
-It was a welcome attempt to provide India with a modern Company law to meet the requirements of a competitive economy.
+The Ministry of Corporate Affairs constituted an expert committee to advise the government on the new Company Law on December 2, 2004 which submitted its' report in May 2005.
 Few of its recommendations were as follows:

-The Insolvency Tribunal should have a general, non-intrusive and supervisory role in the rehabilitation and liquidation process.
+- The Insolvency Tribunal should have a general, non-intrusive and supervisory role in the rehabilitation and liquidation process.
 Greater intervention of the Tribunal is required only to resolve disputes by adopting a fast track approach.
-The Tribunal should adopt a commercial approach to dispute resolution observing the established legal principles of fairness in the process.

-The Tribunal should set standards of high quality and be able to meet requisite level of public expectations of fairness, impartiality, transparency and accountability.
-Selection of President and Members of the Tribunal should be such so as to enable a wide mix of expertise for conduct of its work.

-The Tribunal will require specialized expertise to address the issues referred to it.
-The law should prescribe an adequate qualification criterion for appointment to the Tribunal as well as training and continuing education for judges/members.

-Rules should be made in such way that ensure ready access to court records, court hearings, debtors and financial data and other public information.
-Standards to measure the competence, performance and services of the Tribunal should be framed and adopted so that proper evaluation is done and further improvements can be suggested.

-The Tribunal should have clear authority and effective methods of enforcing its judgments.
+The Tribunal should adopt a commercial approach to dispute resolution observing the established legal principles of fairness in the process. - The Tribunal should set standards of high quality and be able to meet requisite level of public expectations of fairness, impartiality, transparency and accountability.
+Selection of President and Members of the Tribunal should be such so as to enable a wide mix of expertise for conduct of its work. - The Tribunal will require specialized expertise to address the issues referred to it.
+The law should prescribe an adequate qualification criterion for appointment to the Tribunal as well as training and continuing education for judges/members. - Rules should be made in such way that ensure ready access to court records, court hearings, debtors and financial data and other public information. - Standards to measure the competence, performance and services of the Tribunal should be framed and adopted so that proper evaluation is done and further improvements can be suggested. - The Tribunal should have clear authority and effective methods of enforcing its judgments.
 It should have adequate powers to deal with illegal activity or abusive conduct.